• Skip to main content

 Lisa Feldman Barrett: Balancing the Brain Budget [The Knowledge Project Ep. #92]

-Now available on: YouTube | Apple Podcasts | Spotify | Transcript
+Listen and Learn: Apple Podcasts | Spotify | Transcript

 Here are a few highlights from our conversation:

 We need to understand a little bit what it means to say that something is learned.
 So, they’ll say, oh, so it’s not hardwired, it’s learned.
-But actually anything which is learned is wired into your brain.
+But anything learned is wired into your brain.
 If it wasn’t wired into your brain it wouldn’t be learned.
 So the question is, were you born with it or was it bootstrapped into your wiring by experience?

 Even though we don’t know each other, if we like each other, if we’re getting along pretty well, if we trust each other in the moment, our biological signals will start to synchronize.
 Our heart rates will synchronize, our breathing will synchronize.
 If we know each other really well, when I get a little worked up, you might get a little worked up.
 Actually, we don’t even have to know each other that well.
 We just have to be around each other for a little bit of time.
 People call that emotional contagion but it’s actually not emotional.